Burpengary

 Educational outcomes in Burpengary fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
-This includes 10.3% in primary, 8.8% in secondary, and 3.6% pursuing tertiary education.
-There are six schools operating within Burpengary, educating approximately 4,176 students.
-The area demonstrates typical Australian school conditions (ICSEA: 989) with balanced educational opportunities.
+Six schools operate within Burpengary, educating approximately 4,176 students, with typical Australian school conditions (ICSEA: 989) and balanced educational opportunities.
 The educational mix includes two primary, two secondary, and two K-12 schools.
-School capacity exceeds typical residential needs, with 22.2 places per 100 residents compared to the regional average of 17.4, indicating Burpengary serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+School capacity exceeds residential needs at 22.2 places per 100 residents compared to the regional average of 17.4, indicating Burpengary serves as an educational hub for the broader region.

 Frequently Asked Questions - Education